open-telemetry/opentelemetry-collector-contrib/processor/resourcedetectionprocessor/README.md

 Currently supported detectors include:

-* Environment Variable: Reads resource information from the `OTEL_RESOURCE` environment variable.
+* Environment Variable: Reads resource information from the `OTEL_RESOURCE_ATTRIBUTES` environment variable.
 This is expected to be in the format `<key1>=<value1>,<key2>=<value2>,...`, the details of which are currently pending confirmation in the OpenTelemetry specification.